PlaceGD/gd-place-2024-data/README.md

 }
 ```

-To keep the size objects down, and to speed up their decoding, we chose to use an optimised binary format for encoding the object, which we then encoded with a custom base-encoding to prevent invalid characters from being inserted into the database.
+To keep the size objects down, and to speed up their encoding and decoding, we chose to use an optimised binary format for the object data, which we then encoded with a custom base-encoding to prevent invalid characters from being inserted into the database.
 Below documents how to decode, read, and unoptimise these objects.

 ### Decoding

-The first step to extract the object data is to decode the data in the `object`.
+The first step to extract the object data is to decode the data from the custom base-encoding.
 We used base 126 because we wanted a more efficient encoding than something like base 64, but were limited to the characters allowed inside Firebase.
 The code for decoding is contained within `decode.ts`, and an example usage is below:

 ```typescript
 const decodedBytes = decodeString("hv5B+25&b.ygi#5N[ 	/F", 126);